starlitriver/starlitriver.github.io/content/index.md

 always press the `/` key to search for something

-these pages are mostly organized with links though some pages have [tags](/tags) so it's useful to navigate using the graph views you can find the local graph at the top right corner you can find the global graph by pressing the icon in the corner of the local graph
+these pages are mostly organized with links so it's useful to navigate using the graph views you can find the local graph at the top right corner you can find the global graph by pressing the icon in the corner of the local graph

-as an alternative, you can use the file explorer to navigate the hierarchy - the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)
+you can also navigate the hierarchy with the explorer, breadcrumbs

+the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)

+also some pages have [tags](/tags)

 ## ted talk